 Prolotherapy is a Natural Process

-Unlike steroid injections Prolotherapy is a totally natural process that stimulates the repair of soft tissue and joints.
+Unlike steroid injections, Prolotherapy is a totally natural process that stimulates the repair of soft tissue and joints.
 It is effective in treating pain due to ligament laxity, repetitive overuse injuries, whiplash injuries, poor posture, improper stretching, and traumas of various kinds.

 We have learned over time that when ligaments and tendons are lax or slack then the surrounding muscles reflexly go into spasm in an effort to stabilize that area of the body.
 Once we inject the prolo solution into the affected tissues and healing takes place, the lax tissue naturally tightens allowing the surrounding muscles to relax.
 This is very common with neck and shoulder pain.
-Prolotherapy is quite helpful in reversing some of this chronic muscle tightness and pain.
+Prolotherapy is quite helpful in reversing some of these chronic muscle tightness and pain.

 Prolotherapy is usually done in a series of 3-5 treatment sessions performed at 3-4-week intervals.
 Depending on the complexity, a prolotherapy session takes 15-25 minutes to perform.
 Unlike steroid injections, there is no limit to the number of prolotherapy injections one can have if needed.

 How does Prolotherapy work?

 The end result of prolotherapy injection is a reduction of pain and deactivation of receptors that act as alarm sensors in the soft tissues causing pain and result in limping and other compensatory movement patterns.

 Prolotherapy Offers Long-Lasting Benefits

 Once the process of the prolotherapy ‘matures’ its benefits can be very long-lasting and in some instances the effects are permanent.
 Since the key to igniting the proliferative process is the initial inflammatory phase, we suggest the avoidance of Aspirin, Motrin, Aleve as well as other prescription NSAIDS for 1 week prior to your injections and three weeks after.